Valeska1979/CIP_HS2025_203/README.md

 * Maximum number of jobs to scrape
 * Whether to delete session files after merging

+---

+## Team & Contributions

+**Group 203**

+* **Stefan Dreyfus:** Web scraping, data merging, and cleaning *(scripts in scraping/ and cleaning/)*
+* **Valeska Blank:** Data analysis, clustering, and skill extraction *(scripts in analysis/)*
+* **Julia Studer:** Visualization and presentation of results *(scripts in visualization/)*

+---

+## How Generative AI Was Used

+Generative AI tools, such as ChatGPT or Gemini, were employed in a supportive capacity during the project.
+These tools assisted in debugging code, clarifying programming questions, and suggesting approaches for scraping, data cleaning, analysis, and visualization.
+AI was also used to refine text for the report, improving clarity and phrasing in English.
+All core tasks — including web scraping, data cleaning, analysis, clustering, and interpretation of results — were conducted and validated independently by the project team.
+While AI provided guidance, suggestions, and inspiration, methodological choices and final conclusions were determined without reliance on AI outputs.
+The use of AI contributed to workflow efficiency and facilitated problem-solving without substituting critical reasoning or domain expertise.

+---

 **Authors:** Julia Studer, Valeska Blank,  Stefan Dreyfus **Course:** Data Collection, Integration and Preprocessing HS2025